 Date Document Name Description of Consultation Comments received and response June 25, 2019 Presentation on PCI Compliance Academic Council No comments.
 June 27, 2019 Presentation on PCI Compliance Policy Advisory Committee.
 Will training be offered to third party members i.e. parents wanting to pay their child's tuition using credit card.
 Response: Scope of PCI Compliance policy is the receiver of credit card information; training for third parties (i.e. guidelines on how to protect credit card data) can be arranged at a later date.
 Can accountability be ensured with DC providing IT services to OntarioTech?
 Response: Service Level Agreement contains an indemnity clause where one party commits to compensate the other of any harm, liability or loss arising out of a contract.
 September 3 - 17, 2019 All policy instruments Review by Online Community None September 10, 2019 All policy instruments Policy Advisory Committee Expand "PCI" acronym in title of documents.
 Does Information Security policy apply to payments made via wire transfers; does it apply to all information at the University?
 Response: This policy does cover all information at the university, and can be broadened at a future date.
 Policy states exemptions will be provided but not what kind.
 Response: Exemptions will be provided by Chief Financial Officer on case-by-case basis.
 September 24, 2019 All policy instruments Academic Council In definition of "cardholder data", specify person who has a credit card not credit.
 October 2019 All policy instruments Senior Leadership Team None

 The three documents and underlying concepts have been reviewed with Secretariat staff.

-- 1. The Policies will be submitted for final approval by the Board of Governors on November 28, 2019. - 2.
-The project team will be pleased to provide an update at A&F's convenience.
+1. The project team will be pleased to provide an update at A&F's convenience.